radovluk/Smart-Contract-Exercise/05-Re-Entrancy/solution/solution-code/README.md

 * @notice Demonstrates a cross-function reentrancy exploit on CTUTokenBank.
 *         Even though 'withdrawEther' is guarded by a reentrancy lock, 'buyTokens'
 *         is wide open.
 The attacker calls 'withdrawEther', and during the
-*         fallback--while the lock is active--calls 'buyTokens' using the *old*
+*         fallback—while the lock is active—calls 'buyTokens' using the *old*
 *         balance that hasn't yet been subtracted.
 */
 contract CTUTokenBankAttacker {